 Most small business owners get bland AI output because their prompts are too vague.
-These six prompt patterns fix that by giving the AI a role, audience, goal, context, and format every time.
+Over the years of helping owners roll AI into their marketing, I have seen the same six prompt patterns move the needle again and again.
+They work because they give the AI a role, audience, goal, context, and format every single time.

 A simple prompt formula